strang3nt/FMCS_assignments/assignment_2/ass_2_report.md

 ```

 First the `compute_reach` is executed, compute reach returns both the reach itself, which is
-all the reachable states of the model, and a trace, which is a collection of the values of new.
+a BDD representing all reachable states of the model, and a trace, which is a list of the values of the different state sets computed while looking for the reach.
 Note that the last value inside the trace is an empty BDD.

 ```python